MartinPellizzer/terrawhisper-compiler/articles/astragalus-membranaceus/botany/morphology.md

 One distinctive feature of Astragalus membranaceus fruits is their dehiscence.
 These legumes are bivalve, meaning they split open into two valves when they reach maturity.
 This characteristic facilitates the dispersal of seeds contained within.

+The following table shows in detail the morphological characteristics of Astragalus membranaceus fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Legume |